Frequently Asked Questions

 Is the swab test and the antibody test approved by the FDA?

 Our lab partners are performing both the swab testing and the antibody testing under a FDA Emergency Use Authorization (EUA).
+All tests offered by Directcare are FDA Authorized.

 The two antibody tests being offered are serological (blood draw) tests which are considered to be more accurate than a pirck test.